 Compare climbing shoes ratings side-by-side >

-The Five Ten Moccasym is one of the most comfortable and convenient Five Ten shoes I have ever owned.
-I probably have 600+ days of climbing on about six different pairs.
+The Five Ten Moccasym is one of the most comfortable and convenient shoes we tested.
+Chris Mac has probably logged 600+ days of climbing in about six different pairs.
 They are just so comfortable and easy to get on and off.

 Compare top rated competitors side-by-side >

 A classic comfortable shoe for crack climbing, the Moccasyms are an Indian Creek staple.
 They also work well for gym climbing, all-day climbing, and any time you want a slipper that is easy to get in and out of.

 Right out of the box, the Moccasyms edge fairly well, however this doesn't last long.
 Due to a flat shape and lack of a midsole, these shoes do not edge particularly well.
 The soft feel of these shoes means that they work better for people with strong feet.
 Those who are just starting out or who have weak feet may want something stiffer that will help support the foot more.
 These shoes stretch over time, giving them less of a performance fit and decreasing the edging performance.
 If you are looking for a shoe to stand on invisible features, try the La Sportiva Miura VS or the La Sportiva Futura.